keitakn/lgtm-cat-ui-test/src/docs/terms.en.md

 ## Article 9 (Restriction of Use and Cancellation of Registration)

-The Management Team may, without prior notice, restrict a user's use of all or part of the Service or terminate the user's registration as a user in the following cases
+The Management Team may, without prior notice, restrict a user's use of all or part of the Service or terminate the user's registration as a user in the following cases.

-1. in case of violation of any of the provisions of these Terms of Use
+1. in case of violation of any of the provisions of these Terms of Use.
-1. if any false fact is found in the registration information
+1. if any false fact is found in the registration information.
-1. if the user has not used the Service for a period of one (1) year or more
+1. if the user has not used the Service for a period of one (1) year or more.
-1. if it is found that the user has uploaded content that violates public order and morals (deletion of the subject content)
+1. if it is found that the user has uploaded content that violates public order and morals. (deletion of the subject content)
-1. if it is found that the user has uploaded content that violates copyright (the subject content will be deleted)
+1. if it is found that the user has uploaded content that violates copyright. (the subject content will be deleted)
 1. in any other cases where the Operator deems the use of the Service to be inappropriate.

 The Operator shall not be liable for any damages incurred by users as a result of actions taken by the Operator in accordance with this Article.